tanwasp/LunchBox-Android/intellij/doc/iteration-plan.md

 # 3rd Iteration Plan

-Since we have established the base function of reading restaurant profiles, adding restaurants, and leaving reviews, we will now move onto the social aspect of the app.
-This includes the create account (a simplified version), send follow request, and accept follow request use cases.
-After this iteration is complete, users will be able to create a personal username, connect with their friends on the app, and filter their restaurant search to display only restaurants that have been reviewed by their friends.
+Since we have established the base function of reading restaurant profiles, adding restaurants, and leaving reviews, we will now move onto the personalized aspect of the app.
+This includes the create account, log in, and view profile use cases.
+After this iteration is complete, users will be able to create a personal username, log in and out of their account, and view their profile page (with their reviews).

-These elements are central to the social component of the app, and should be in place before other use cases that rely on it, like manage account and manage following, or less critical ones, like create list that provide an additional feature but are not essential to the core functionality of the app.
+These elements are central to the personal and social component of the app, and should be in place before other use cases that rely on it, like manage account and following others, or less critical ones, like create list that provide an additional feature but are not essential to the core functionality of the app.